mtumilowicz/zio2-fiber-workshop/README.md

     * it’s a concurrency model
     * we’re measuring threads versus CPU cores and fibers versus GB of heap
 * in the ZIO model, all code runs on fibers
-    * there is no code in Java that does not execute on a thread
+    * analogy: there is no code in Java that does not execute on a thread
     * example: main function in ZIO that returns an effect
         * we don't explicitly fork a fiber, the effect will be executed on what is called the main fiber
             * it's a top-level fiber
-    * analogy: main function in Java then that main function will execute on the main thread
+            * analogy: main function in Java will execute on the main thread
 * fiber models a running computation and instructions on a single fiber are executed sequentially
     * fibers give no guarantees as to which thread they execute on at any time
 * single JVM thread will execute many fibers